Distribution-Informed Adaptation for kNN Graph Construction: Methodology

 \subsubsection{Initialization of $F$}

 We initialize the fitness kernel $F$ by assigning equal values to each data point in the same classes, in which higher values are assigned to dense regions to achieve high level of clustering.
 This serves as the starting point for the iterative process of minimizing the KL divergence.
-Given a dataset with $m$ classes of samples: